 AUX1 is the channel ExpressLRS uses to detect "ARMED", and this feature assumes that a low value of the arm switch is disarmed, and a high value is armed.
 OpenTX can invert your switch if you prefer it to be mechanically inverted.
-It may be best not to enable no sync on arm when you are first setting up ExpressLRS as it can be a source of confusion.
+It is best not to enable no sync on arm when you are first setting up ExpressLRS as it can be a source of confusion.

 0, but is experimental (even in 1.0) and is best left disabled.

 2.3.12 or above.
 In order to install it, you will have to use OpenTX companion application.